nyuwireless-unipd/ns3-mmwave/src/traffic-control/doc/queue-discs.rst

 devices having an interface supporting the traffic control layer (i.e., an IPv4 or IPv6 interface).
 In particular:

-* a NetDeviceQueueInterface object is aggregated to all the devices as soon as an IPv4/v6 \
+* a NetDeviceQueueInterface object is aggregated to all the devices by the NetDevice helper classes, at ``Install`` time.
+See, for example, the implementation in the method ``CsmaHelper::InstallPriv()``.
-  interface is added to the device.
-This is because Ipv{4,6}AddressHelper::Assign calls \
-  Ipv{4,6}L3Protocol::AddInterface, which calls TrafficControlLayer::SetupDevice, which \
-  creates the queue interface and aggregates it to device.

 * when notified that a netdevice queue interface has been aggregated, traffic control \
   aware devices can cache the pointer to the \